asuprabhat/PrometheusTest/README.md

 # Demo Prometheus Metric Monitoring using python service

-This is a URL availability python service metrics can be deployed on Kubernetes Cluster.
+This is a URL availability check using python service, can be deployed on Kubernetes Cluster.

 This Demo Python service access 2 URLs mentioned below, check if the URLs are up and get respective response times of the URL.

 ### URL
 * https://httpstat.us/503
 * https://httpstat.us/200